callmephilip/strapi-custom-graphql/POST.md

 ## TLDR;

+In this post we will modify the GraphQL schema that Strapi generates to include a new custom type and extend the existing type to include a new field.
+The whole project is on [Github](https://github.com/callmephilip/strapi-custom-graphql/tree/main); the main extension code is [here](https://github.com/callmephilip/strapi-custom-graphql/blob/main/src/index.ts#L15-L53)

 ## Prereqs and assumptions

----

-## ⚠️ PREREQS and assumptions

----
+- you have worked on a Strapi based project before
+- you have used GraphQL APIs and understand terms like `schema`, `resolver`
+- (kind of optional but helpful) you have written SQL queries before and are comfortable with `INNER JOINS` and `aggregations`

 ## So what's the problem?

-Let's say we are building API for Politician Trust Meter, giving us stats on how trustworthy a given politician is based on his/her previous track record.
+Let's say we are building an API for Politician Trust Meter, giving us stats on how trustworthy a given politician is based on his/her previous track record.
 We got our hands on [LIAR dataset](https://huggingface.co/datasets/liar) hosted on Hugging Face.
 Here's the dataset summary:

 > LIAR is a dataset for fake news detection with 12.8K human labeled short statements from politifact.com's API, and each statement is evaluated by a politifact.com editor for its truthfulness.
 The distribution of labels in the LIAR dataset is relatively well-balanced: except for 1,050 pants-fire cases, the instances for all other labels range from 2,063 to 2,638.
 In each case, the labeler provides a lengthy analysis report to ground each judgment.

-After some cosmetic merging and processing, we load dataset into the database that will look like this.
+After some cosmetic merging and processing, we load the dataset into Strapi.
+We end up with the following database schema:

 ![Database schema](./.github/images/database-schema.jpg)